グローバルナビゲーションへ

 @Nakata Akira

-In recent years, I have had many opportunities to visit the garden throughout the five seasons (spring, rainy season, summer, fall and winter) for the publication of a book of my photographs (“SAIHOJI SHIN JYUKKYO”), and I have realized the wonder of life in the form of moss many times.
-Moss is said to be the first plant that was able to live on land 470 million years ago, long before the birth of our ancestors, apes, about 7 million years ago.
-It absorbs water not from its roots but from its entire body, and survives through photosynthesis.
+In recent years, I have had many opportunities to visit the garden throughout all five seasons (spring, rainy season, summer, fall and winter) for the publication of my photo book SAIHOJI SHIN JYUKKYO.
+On several occasions, the moss here has shown me the true wonder of life.
+Moss is said to be the first plant that was able to survive on land some 470 million years ago, long before the birth of our ancestors, the anthropoid apes, about 7 million years ago.
+It absorbs water not from its roots but from its entire body, and nourishes itself through photosynthesis.

 Reference: “Listening to the Moss” written by Yoshitaka Oishi (Saihokai Association)